-- Since this technology appraisal guidance VTD (Velcade[®] [bortezomib] + Thalidomide + Dexamethasone) has become a standard option for patients who are transplant eligible in the UK as it allows the combination of a proteasome inhibitor (PI) in the form of Velcade[®] (bortezomib) and an immunomodulatory agent (IMiD) in the form of thalidomide for the first time in the UK as induction therapy and this combination is known to be highly efficacious. - VTD has shown superior response rates to VCD (Velcade® [bortezomib] + Cyclophosphamide + Dexamethasone) with less haematological toxicity, though there is more neurotoxicity.
-(Moreau et al, 2016b, Leiba et al, 2014). - The increased neurotoxicity of VTD is related to the use of both Velcade® and thalidomide together as they are both potentially neurotoxic drugs.
-In patients suffering significant neurotoxicity consideration should be given to limiting the thalidomide dose to 100 mg nocte (rather than the maximum dose of 200mg) and switching Velcade to weekly dosing (rather than twice weekly for 2 weeks followed by a 2 week break per cycle).
+- Since this technology appraisal guidance VTD (Velcade[®] [bortezomib] + Thalidomide + Dexamethasone) became a standard option for patients who are transplant eligible in the UK as it allowed the combination of a proteasome inhibitor (PI) in the form of Velcade[®] (bortezomib) and an immunomodulatory agent (IMiD) in the form of thalidomide for the first time in the UK as induction therapy. - VTD has shown superior response rates to VCD (Velcade[®] [bortezomib] + Cyclophosphamide + Dexamethasone) with less haematological toxicity, though there is more neurotoxicity.
+(Moreau et al, 2016b, Leiba et al, 2014). - The increased neurotoxicity of VTD is related to the use of both Velcade[®] and thalidomide together as they are both potentially neurotoxic drugs.
+In patients suffering significant neurotoxicity consideration should be given to limiting the thalidomide dose to 100 mg nocte (rather than the maximum dose of 200mg) and switching Velcade to weekly dosing (rather than twice weekly for 2 weeks followed by a 1- 2 week break per cycle).
 In patients who still suffer toxicity then changing to VCD (i.e. using cyclophosphamide instead of thalidomide) can be considered. - The aim of induction therapy prior to autografting should be to achieve VGPR or better.
 It was confirmed in the Myeloma XI trial (Jackson et al, 2016a) that patients who only achieved MR or PR after 4 cycles of CTD induction benefitted from a switch to VCD with 118/289 (41%) of evaluable patients moving to VGPR/CR pre-transplant.
 This led to improved response rates post-transplant (65% VGPR or better v 38%) and improved PFS with a median PFS with no therapy switch of 31 months vs 55 months in those who switched, p=0.0003. - The number of cycles of VTD required prior to autografting has not been studied in randomised trials.
-A minimum of 4 cycles of VTD has become accepted and there is some evidence that there is no benefit to giving more than 4 cycles of induction therapy with a single centre study of 596 patients showing a median PFS of 28 months in patients who received 4 cycles or less of induction therapy compared to 26 months for those who
+A minimum of 4 cycles of VTD has become accepted and there is some evidence that there is no benefit to giving more than 4 cycles of induction therapy with a single centre study of 596 patients showing a median PFS of 28 months in patients who received 4 cycles or less of induction therapy compared to 26 months for those who received more than 4 cycles (Chakraborty et al, 2018).
+Achievement of VGPR or better with less than 4 cycles would therefore be acceptable induction prior to autograft.